Top of Page

 • The Chief Education Officer has the authority to authorize and execute the following agreements and purchase orders:

-• Education-related agreements enumerated in section 7-4 up to $150,000 per provider/institution, subject to approval as to legal form by the General Counsel.
+• Education-related agreements enumerated in Section 7-4 and Section 7-6 (d) (i) and (ii) up to $500,000 per provider/institution, per year subject to approval as to legal form by the General Counsel.

-• No-fee education-related agreements, including internship agreements, programmatic agreements and data sharing agreements, subject to approval as to legal form by the General Counsel.
+• No-fee education-related agreements, programmatic agreements and data sharing agreements, subject to approval as to legal form by the General Counsel.

 • The Chief Financial Officer has the authority to: (i) accept any and all grants, donations and gifts of any dollar amount; and (ii) refund any unspent dollars from grants, donations or gifts.
 The Chief Financial Officer has the authority to execute any and all grant, donation or gift acceptance agreements and amendments related thereto required by any such grantor, donor or giftor, including agreements with obligations to cost-share using district funds or to indemnify the grantor, donor or giftor.
 However, any grant, donation or gift acceptance agreements and amendments related thereto with a total value of $250,000 or more of both external funding and internal funding shall be subject to approval as to legal form by the General Counsel.
 The Chief Financial Officer together with the head of the department receiving the grant have the authority to provide such additional information, assurances and certifications as are necessary in connection with such grant.
 For all grants, gifts and donations and refunds of the same, the Chief Financial Officer shall report to the Board on a monthly basis all grants, gifts and donations received in excess of $50,000, all related cost-sharing obligations contained in such grants, gifts or donations in excess of $50,000, and all refunds of unspent grants, gifts or donations in excess of $5,000.
 Expenditure of grant funds are subject to the procurement rules in this Chapter VII.